Find Affordable College Courses

 131 Yearly Graduations

 Slippery Rock University of Pennsylvania comes in at #5 on our list of the most popular colleges offering bachelor's degrees in teaching students with disabilities.
 Roughly 8,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-During the 2020-2021 academic year, 131 people received their bachelor's degree in teaching students with disabilities from SRU.
-Of these students, 95% were women and 8% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 131 people received their bachelor's degree in teaching students with disabilities from SRU.
+Around 4% of these students were from an underrepresented racial-ethnic group, and 92% were women.

 #6